WBT (AM): Early hosts

 Grady Cole was WBT morning host for 32 years, replaced in 1961 by Ty Boyd, who hosted the morning show until 1973, playing such artists as Duke Ellington, Peggy Lee and Petula Clark.
-Then he moved to WBTV to host television shows.
+Then Boyd moved to WBTV to host television shows.
 He returned to WBT in 2008 to co-host the morning show while its regular hosts took time off.

 Changes in the 1970s

 WBT was the number one station in Charlotte for many years.
 Among its employees were Charles Kuralt and Nelson Benton.
 But by 1970, WBT was down to number nine in the ratings, and national advertisers wanted ratings to improve.
 Jefferson Standard did not like the idea of change, but the company brought in researchers to show what programming Charlotte wanted.
 WBT let go 28 staffers and spent $200,000 on changes that included new studios.
 It also canceled many programs that advertisers supported but which did not attract enough listeners.

-On March 15, 1971, WBT switched to adult contemporary music during the day.
-Rob Hunter and H. A. Thompson were new DJs.
-Bob Lacey started at WBT in 1972 with a nighttime talk show "Lacey Listens".
-Two years later, WBT had reached number one again, reaching the highest Arbitron numbers on record to this day.
-Around the same time, the station dropped its longtime affiliation with the CBS Radio Network and joined ABC Radio.
-WBT won Billboard adult contemporary station of the year in 1976 and 1978.